Timeline: The Palestinian Nakba (Catastrophe) & Establishment of Israeli Apartheid

 - The Arab Higher Committee rejected the plan, as well as the idea that Palestinians should give up more than half their country to newly arrived European immigrants who owned only a tiny amount of the land they were being given.
 For its part, the Zionist leadership under Ben-Gurion publicly welcomed the plan, as it meant international legal recognition for a Jewish state in Palestine, while having no intention of being bound by its proposed borders.
 As Ben-Gurion put it, the borders of the new Jewish state, "will be determined by force and not by the partition resolution."

-Beginning of Zionist ethnic cleansing of Palestinian Muslims & Christians (December 1947-May 1948)
+Beginning of Zionist ethnic cleansing of Palestinian Muslims & Christians (December 1947-February 1948)

-- By the end of December, almost 75,000 Palestinians had already been driven from their homes by Zionist paramilitaries.
+- By the end of December, almost 75,000 Palestinians had already been driven from their homes by Zionist militias.

 - In early January, members of the Arab Liberation Army (ALA), a group of volunteers from neighboring countries formed by the Arab League, entered Palestine to help the outnumbered and outgunned Palestinian defenders.
 The volunteers were disorganized, poorly armed and trained, and failed to coordinate with local Palestinian fighters due to hostility between the Arab League and the Arab Higher Committee.
 In April 1948, the British High Commissioner of Palestine, Alan Cunningham, described the ALA as "poorly equipped and badly led."
 Predicting an easy Zionist victory, Cunningham added: "In almost every engagement the Jews have proved their superiority in organisation, training and tactics."